baconpaul/six-sines/doc/design.md

 Saturday
-+ typeins
+- preset factory set with cmakerc
-- preset save/restore
+- preset scan user directory to make tree
 - param split for voices and base/top
-+ sort params more natrually
 - envelope power for subs
 - temposync lfo
 - restore rm with each matrix node having a to-rm-or-to-fm option